About the Artist

-My main muse is my home on the Unceded Coast Salish Territory, on the West Coast of BC.
-Inspiration from scenic day-long hikes, to beachcombing by the Pacific Ocean, I am drawn to incorporating elements of nature, such as wildlife and botanicals.
+My main muse is my home on the beautiful unceded Coast Salish land, on the West Coast of BC.
+Inspiration comes from scenic day-long hikes, to beachcombing by the Pacific Ocean, I am drawn to incorporating elements of nature, such as wildlife and botanicals, in my pieces.

-I also enjoy setting natural stones into my pieces, I feel that stones add a heightened element of natural beauty.
-Natural materials, like the use of stones and bone in jewelry, first caught my attention during travels to South Africa, and the spark to learn about lapidary arts was instilled in Bocas del Toro.
+I also enjoy setting natural stones, I feel that stones add a heightened element of natural beauty.
+Natural materials, like the use of stones and bone in jewelry, first caught my attention during travels to South Africa (2004), and the spark to learn about lapidary arts was instilled in Bocas del Toro (2015).

 My designs are also influenced by the natural wear and darkened tones of antique jewelry, with hints of dainty detail and celestial magic, inspired by jewelry seen during travels to France (2007) and Nepal (2014).
 I also love the natural textures of mountains, moss, and leaves.

 Statement of Technique

 The philosophy behind the jewelry I enjoy making is that each piece is made by my two hands using silver sheet and wire.

 From creating custom bezel or prong-set homes for natural stones, hand-piercing images using a jeweller's saw, forming each delicate petal on a flower, curving each feather to create movement, to making jump rings & bails that connect pieces together.
 I do not use pre-made bezel cups, pre-made prong settings, pre-soldered ring bands, purchased cut outs, or pre-made bails.

-I am excited to learn more to be able to better express movement, depth, and dimension in my pieces.
+I am excited to learn more to be able to better express movement, form, depth, and dimension in my pieces.